-Claim: Prisoner of war who played an imaginary round of golf each day of his captivity found upon his release that he'd markedly improved his game.
+Claim: A prisoner of war who played an imaginary round of golf in his mind each day of his captivity found upon his release that he'd markedly improved his game.

 In each telling we have so far examined, the imprisoned serviceman is held by his Vietnamese captors for a specified number of years (most often seven, but sometimes five).
 The variation in the legend occurs in the impressive results achieved by the former POW his first time back on the course:

-He plays the best round of his life (sometimes described as shooting a 74 despite a previous best in the low 90s; sometimes described as "knocking
+- He plays the best round of his life (sometimes described as shooting a 74 despite a previous best in the low 90s; sometimes described as "knocking

 Zig Ziglar described the pitfalls and rewards of visualization thus: